RadiantCheats/menu-docs/Fecurity-Apex.md

 It recieves frequent updates, and the software is, of course, undetected.

 ## Requirements
-- Your computer must use and Intel or AMD CPU.
+- Your computer must use an Intel CPU.
 - AVC and UEFI BIOS is required.
 - Your Windows version should be at least 2004 using 10 or 11.
 - Your system should not be modified by Win Tweaker or similar software.